 In many species, fleas are principally a nuisance to their hosts, causing an itching sensation which in turn causes the host to try to remove the pest by biting, pecking or scratching.
 Fleas are not simply a source of annoyance, however.

-Flea bites cause a slightly raised, swollen, irritating nodule to form on the epidermis at the site of each bite, with a single puncture point at the center, like a mosquito bite.
+Flea bites cause a slightly raised, swollen, irritating nodule to form on the epidermis at the site of each bite, with a single puncture point at the centre, like a mosquito bite.

 This can lead to an eczematous itchy skin disease called flea allergy dermatitis, which is common in many host species, including dogs and cats.

-The bites often appear in clusters or lines of two bites, and can remain itchy and inflamed for up to several weeks afterwards.
+The bites often appear in clusters or lines of two bites and can remain itchy and inflamed for up to several weeks afterwards.
 Fleas can lead to secondary hair loss as a result of frequent scratching and biting by the animal.
-They can also cause anemia in extreme cases.
+They can also cause anaemia in extreme cases.